edwardoughton/stawpy/README.md

     conda install pandas matplotlib imagio contextily

-For `pygifsicle` you need to pip install.
+For `pygifsicle` and `tqdm` you need to pip install.

-    pip install pygifsicle
+    pip install pygifsicle tqdm

 Then run this script with the test data: